Maestro0794/four-card/README.md

    - Utilized media queries to create a responsive layout for both desktop and mobile views.

 2. **CSS Best Practices:**
-   - Made use of CSS variables for better maintainability of the color palette.
    - Used modern layout techniques such as Flexbox for alignment and spacing.

 ---